ShivanshuKGupta/Judge/readme.md

-# Submission Checker
+# Judge

-A code checker with a plagiarism detector.
-Currently, it only supports c, cpp and python files.
+A cli tool for code checking with a plagiarism detector.
+Currently, it only supports c, cpp and python files, but can be easily extended to allow checking for multiple types.

 ## Pre-requisites

 1. python (to run the app)
-2. gcc/g++ (to compiler submission files)
+2. gcc/g++ (to compile C/C++ submission files)
 3. npm and visual studio build tools [optional] (to enable plagiarism check)

 ## Installation